Annysah/web-accessibility-resources/README.md

 # What is Web Accessibility
-**Web accessibility ensures that people with disabilities can perceive, understand, navigate, and interact with the web, contributing to a more inclusive online experience.**

 Web accessibility means designing websites that everyone can use, regardless of their abilities.
 This might include people with visual impairments, hearing loss, mobility limitations, or cognitive differences.
+It ensures that people with disabilities can perceive, understand, navigate, and interact with the web, contributing to a more inclusive online experience.

 # Why is Web Accessibility Important